zacharyhanna/bdow-recomb/variant-calling/README.md

 #### Paired reads

-Other than sample CAS:ORN:98821, for each sample, we used BWA-MEM version 0.7.17-r1188 [@liAligningSequenceReads2013] to align the trimmed paired reads to the reference genome.
+Other than sample CAS:ORN:98821, for each sample, we used BWA-MEM version 0.7.17-r1188 (Li, 2013) to align the trimmed paired reads to the reference genome.
 We employed default options other than parameters 'bwa mem -M'.
 We used 420 nt as the insert size and set the maximum insert size (parameter '-w') equal to 1000.

 As there were multiple read sets from the different SRA run accessions for sample CAS:ORN:98821, we aligned the paired reads for each of these independently.